The difference between radical breakthroughs and everyday creativity — and why both are important

 - Managers, like consumers, favor ideas or products that are incremental.

 - Managers need to be aware of these biases to boost their changes of spotting a creative idea or product when it appears.

 Would you recognize a brilliant idea if you were looking at it?
 And if you did, would you know what to do?
 The answer is more complex than it might seem.

-A large and fast-growing sector of the U.S. workforce consists of "knowledge workers," whose jobs involve mental rather than physical labor. jobs in fields They do their work in an array of fields including marketing, biotechnology, engineering and computer technology.
+A large and fast-growing sector of the U.S. workforce consists of "knowledge workers," whose jobs involve mental rather than physical labor.
+They do their work in an array of fields including marketing, biotechnology, engineering and computer technology.
 A surprising effort goes into enriching the value of these workers.

 Wide-open office spaces, Wi-Fi-enabled bus rides to work, delicious (and free) victuals from the cafeteria: all reflect managers’ efforts to extract more value from their knowledge workers.
 Steve Jobs didn’t, after all, invent the iPhone.
 Rather, he recognized the value of the iPhone — which was created by Apple’s knowledge workers.

 It’s easy now to see what a revolutionary product the iPhone represented.
 But not all managers in Steve Jobs’ position would have been able to recognized its value.
 Now, in a groundbreaking review of four decades of research, Rice Business professor Jing Zhou and a team of collaborators have assembled guidelines for managers on the receiving side of creativity.
 The findings represent the first systematic review of literature about how decision-makers perceive worker creativity.

 The main takeaways: